ArunimGuchait/BrainHack-School-2023-Project/README.md

 * **FSL FIRST tool:** I learned how to utilise the FSL FIRST tool for subcortical segmentation.
 * **Google Colab and Jupyter Notebook:** I learned how to use Google Colab and Jupyter Notebook for interactive coding and data analysis.

+## Conclusion and acknowledgement
+Regarding the project, there are some promising results I've got.
+The short time at BrainHack School is overwhelming and challenging.
+But I am pleased with the new skills and knowledge I have gained throughout the program.
+I'll continue working on this project and try to investigate more athletes from different types of sports.

+I am grateful for the opportunity to participate in the BrainHack School Project.
+I sincerely thank all the instructors and TAs from the Taiwan hub who have generously shared their expertise and provided guidance and support throughout the program.
+Thank you for this amazing opportunity, and I look forward to applying the skills and knowledge I have gained in my future research endeavours.

 ![BrainHack School logo](Images/images.jfif)
 ![NCU logo](Images/images.png)